 While some RSO's have a variety of titles for these positions, SLI uses these four positions to send important messages to RSO officers.
 In instances where RSO's would like to give alternate titles to these positions, you must also list the four required titles on your Roster.
 While four designated positions are required, and RSO may choose to have only three individual students fulfill these roles.
 All RSO's must have three student officers in order to remain in compliance with RSO policy.

 Complying with the Travel Policy

 Registered Student Organizations (RSOs) that travel over 50 miles on behalf of their organization at Michigan Tech, regardless of the mode of transportation, are required to adhere to the RSO Travel Policy (found below) and to complete the RSO Travel Policy Form two days before travel.
 Please visit our Travel Policy for more information.

 Remain in Good Financial Standing

 RSO's are required to manage all funds for their organization.
 When an RSO receives funding from the Student Activity Fee as allocated by the Undergraduate Student Government (USG), the organization is required to adhere by all conditions set forth by the USG, including restrictions on use of the SAF, policies regarding budget requests, and maintaining proper documentation.
 In addition, organizations may hold bank accounts at a private banking institutions to handle additional funds for the organization.
-RSO's are responsible for remaining in good financial standing with the university, USG, and their private banking institution.
+See our Finance page for more info.